Skip to table of contents

 (l) To individuals requesting directory information so designated by the University.

-(n) To parents regarding the student’s violation of any federal, state, or local law, or of any rule or policy of the institution governing the use or possession of alcohol or controlled substance if the institution determines that the student has committed a disciplinary violation with respect to the use or possession and the student is under the age of 21 at the time of the disclosure to the parent.
+(n) To parents regarding the student’s violation of any federal, state, or local law, or of any rule or policy of the institution governing the use or possession of alcohol or controlled substance if the institution determines that the student has committed a disciplinary violation with respect to the use or possession, and the student is under the age of 21 at the time of the disclosure to the parent.

 (o) The disclosure concerns sex offenders and other individuals required to register under section 170101 of the Violent Crime Control and Law Enforcement Act of 1994, 34 U.S.C.
-14071 and the information was provided to the University under 42 U.S.C.
+14071, and the information was provided to the University under 42 U.S.C.
 14071, and applicable federal guidelines.
 Confidential information shall be transferred to a third party, however, only on the condition that such party will not permit any other party to have access to the information without the written consent of the student.

 Record of Requests for Disclosure